zhang1huiyao/zhang1huiyao.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a master's student at the Aerospace School of the University of Chinese Academy of Sciences, within the AI Research Group, supervised by Professor Li Ye.
-My research focuses on LLMS and computer vision, with particular attention to the design of reasoning chains in multimodal large language models, zero-shot learning, and their applications.
+My research focuses on multimodal large language models(LLMs) and computer vision, with particular attention to the design of reasoning chains in multimodal large language models, zero-shot learning, and their applications.

 Research Interests
 ======